 My office is physically located on Wayland's Plainview campus in Gates Hall 202A, 806-291-1114.

-For serious concerns, you may call or text my cell (806) 292-3543.
-I have small kids, so please respect sleeping hours.
+For serious concerns related to the class, you may call or text my cell (806) 292-3543.

 Catalog Description: Topics of special interest to graduate students and not covered elsewhere in the curriculum.
 May be repeated one time when topic varies.